ethersphere/bee/README.md

 ## File upload

-File can be uploaded by making an HTTP request like this one:
+A file can be uploaded by making an HTTP request like this one:

 ```sh
 curl -F file=@kitten.jpg http://localhost:8080/files
 ```

-Curl will make a properly encoded `multipart/form-data` request sending the filename, content type and file content to the bee API, and it will return a response with the reference to the uploaded file:
+`curl` will form a `multipart/form-data` request with the filename, content type and file content to the `bee` API, returning a response with the reference to the uploaded file:

 ```json
 {"reference":"3b2791985f102fe645d1ebd7f51e522d277098fcd86526674755f762084b94ee"}